lesserwhirls/netchdf/Readme.md

 Having multiple implementations is a huge win for the reference library, in that bugs are more quickly found, and ambiguities more quickly identified.

-### Whats wrong with the standard reference libraries?
+### What's wrong with the standard reference libraries?

 The reference libraries are well maintained but complex.
 They are coded in C, which is a difficult language to master and keep bug free, with implications for memory safety and security.
 The libraries require various machine and OS dependent